liviux/k8s-cluster-oci-rpi4/README.md

         - util-linux
 ...
 ```
 Run it with `ansible-playbook install-longhorn.yml -K -b` to install some extra components on nodes.
-Now run `ansible -a "lsblk -f" all` to find what are the names of the drives.
 Move to server.
 Run `helm repo add longhorn https://charts.longhorn.io` then `helm repo update`
 and then `helm install longhorn longhorn/longhorn --namespace longhorn-system --create-namespace`.
 It will last a while, ~7 minutes.
 Now create a _longhorn-service.yaml_ file and paste this:
 ```